morningstar02/star-tripper-s/README.md

 # star-tripper-server

-NodeJS + MongoDB - Simple API for Authentication, Registration and User Management
+NodeJS + MongoDB - API for Authentication, Registration and User Management